IHE/RAD.IMR/input/pagecontent/RAD-Y1.md

 If necessary for processing, the Receiver shall retrieve Resources referenced by absolute URLs in the FHIR Bundle Resource.

+The Receiver may extract the embedded displayable report(s) in DiagnosticReport.presentedForm.data, store them and substitute the corresponding DiagnosticReport.presentedForm with a retrieve URL (i.e. DiagnosticReport.presentedForm.url) instead.
+The Receiver shall maintain the integrity of the report if the report is extracted.

 If the Receiver encounters any errors or if any validation fails, the Receiver shall return an appropriate error.

 #### 2:3.Y1.4.2 Multimedia Report Bundle Response Message